andrea-lattanzio/nestjs-typeorm/README.md

 - **Meeting Scheduling**: Enables scheduling meetings, including setting the time, participants, and agenda.
 - **Contact Information Management**: Stores and manages employees' contact details.
 - **TypeORM for Data Persistence**: Efficiently manages database interactions with TypeORM, ensuring data integrity and performance.
+- **Database Agnostic**: The app is designed to be database-agnostic.
+By modifying the Datasource object in the DatabaseModule, you can easily switch between PostgreSQL, MySQL, or other supported SQL databases.
 - **Pagination and Filtering**: Supports pagination for employee listings and filtering by department, position, and name.

 ## Technical Details

 - **TypeORM**: An ORM for TypeScript and JavaScript (ES7, ES6, ES5).
 It simplifies the interaction with SQL databases and supports entities, relationships, migrations, and more.
 - **PostgreSQL (or other SQL databases)**: Used as the relational database to store employee, task, meeting, and contact data.
+- **Database Agnosticism**: The only file that needs modification when switching databases is the Datasource object inside the DatabaseModule.
+This ensures minimal configuration changes when opting for PostgreSQL, MySQL, or other SQL databases.

+## Running the Application using Docker

+- For a MySQL instance, simply run:

+`docker-compose up`

+- For a PostgreSQL instance, use the following command:

+`docker run --name type-orm-postgres -e POSTGRES_PASSWORD=randompassword -p 5431:5432 -d postgres`

+These commands will set up the respective database instances automatically.

+## Testing the Application using Postman

+Use the provided postman collection to test the API endpoint.